Monishnd/ccr-examples-Monish/easybuild/0_Introductory/README.md

 The above output indicates that the installation completed successfully and points us to the zipped log file of the build process.

-7. Now let's search for our module, load it, and look at the module to see where it's installed:
+7. Now let's search for our module:

+> [!NOTE]
+> To make your custom modules appear in `module avail`, `module spider` etc., you can set the `$CCR_CUSTOM_BUILD_PATHS` environment variable following the instructions outlined [here](https://docs.ccr.buffalo.edu/en/latest/software/building/#building-modules-for-your-group).
+> To ensure the path gets picked up on login, point it to `~/.ccr/modulepaths`.

 ```
 module spider samtools-1.18